 As a result of these unfortunate circumstances, Mary Elitch has an incredible history as the first female zookeeper, the first woman to run a botanic gardens, and one of the first woman to own a theatre in the United States.
 Mary created a school of drama, dance, and art.
 She provided a special place where children could explore their talents in acting, enroll in ballet and ballroom lessons and learn to paint.

 For the theatre’s 1893 season, a stock company from New York was employed to present the first full-length season of summer stock in the history of Denver.
 The stock company presented 12 plays, plus they presented eight one-act plays in three separate programs.
 The first stock play presented at Elitch’s was Nancy and Company by Augustin Daly, opening June 10, 1893.

 Over the years the Elitch Gardens Stock Company became a major draw for actors from both coasts.
-Jennie Eustance, a cast member from the 1912 stock company, stated: “When I was asked to come to Elitch Gardens from the summer, I think I was the most delighted player on Broadway.
-For an opportunity to get out here to your Colorado and just lounge about a place like Elitch Gardens the player would almost trade all his worldly possessions.
+Jennie Eustance, a cast member from the 1912 stock company, stated: “When I was asked to come to Elitch Gardens for the summer, I think I was the most delighted player on Broadway.
+For an opportunity to get out here to your Colorado and just lounge about a place like Elitch GaHop-a-long Cassidyrdens the player would almost trade all his worldly possessions.
 Elitch is famous all over the country for its restful beauty.”